-Hello, I am Stanton Lanier, Pianist of PeaceTM and creator of Scripture inspired piano to refresh your spiritSM.
+Hello, I am Stanton Lanier, Pianist of Peace® and creator of Scripture inspired piano to refresh your spirit®.
+I just released my 11th instrumental album So Loved on April 24, 2018.
 Following a chemistry degree from Georgia Tech, an M.B.A. from the University of Georgia, and a fifteen-year business career, in 2004 my wife and I founded Music to Light the World.

-Music to Light the World is a non-profit that promotes the value of creating personal moments of God’s peace and presence, to lift the spirit and soothe the soul in today’s hurried, hectic world.
-We do this through Scripture inspired piano™ music, with more than one hundred pieces composed and ten albums recorded since the first melody Grace and Truth was inspired by John 1:14 in May of 2000.
+Music to Light the World is a non-profit that promotes the value of creating personal moments of God’s peace, to lift the spirit and soothe the soul in today’s hurried, hectic world.
+We do this through Scripture inspired piano™ music, with one hundred twelve pieces composed and eleven albums recorded since the first melody Grace and Truth was inspired in May 2000.

 Research shows that relaxation, particularly with music, can benefit us spiritually, mentally and physically, as millions of people around the world experience each year by listening to this beautiful music.
 Music to Light the World also has donated 75,000 CDs and MP3 Albums to cancer patients and others in need of hope and healing, with funding from supporting customers and generous donors.